Hakuyu Taizan Maezumi Roshi (1931-1995)

 He came to the United states in 1956 and there eventually founded ZCLA, giving Dharma transmission to twelve successors.

 Maezumi Roshi died in Japan on a visit to his family in May 1995.
-He is survived by his wife Martha Ekyo Maezumi and their three children, Kirsten, Yuri and Shira.
+He and his late wife, Martha Ekyo Maezumi, are survived by their three children, Kirsten, Yuri and Shira.

 Dennis Genpo Merzel